particle-iot/docs/src/content/reference/javascript.md

 This page contains examples to get started using the library.

-For more details, read the [API reference on GitHub](https://github.com/spark/particle-api-js/blob/master/docs/api.md) and check the
-[examples folder on GitHub](https://github.com/spark/particle-api-js/blob/master/examples).
+For more details, see the [detailed reference below](#detailed-reference) and check the [examples folder on GitHub](https://github.com/spark/particle-api-js/blob/master/examples).

 ## Installation